Transport documents: CMR, Bill of Lading, CIM, and Air Waybill

 Legislation

-Domestic transport is governed by the Carriage of Goods by Road Act, while the CMR Convention (in Dutch) contains rules for international transport.
+Domestic transport is governed by the Carriage of Goods by Road Act, while the CMR Convention contains rules for international transport.
 CMR stands for ’Convention relative au Contrat de Transport International de Marchandises par Route’ and gave its name to the waybill CMR.

 Contents of a CMR waybill